kuniss/xtext-ide-extensions/xtext-vscode-extension/README.md

 ## Release Notes

-beta; not released to Marketplace yet
+beta; not for production use yet